epfllibrary/zotero-course/07-conclusion.md

 - Working in groups with Zotero
 - RSS feeds
 - Increase storage space using a WebDav-enabled 3rd party platform
-- Adding notes and tags to references
 - How to use annotated PDFs within Zotero
 - Advanced PDF management with Zotfile
-- Using Zotero with LaTeX

 Don't hesitate to ask us if you want explanations about these features.